 The Fine Print of Shipping Insurance

 That’s why it’s a good idea to read the fine print to fully understand what’s covered and what isn’t when purchasing shipping insurance.
-For example, if you have purchased additional insurance, you don’t want to later learn that an item is excluded when making a claim.
+For example, if you have purchased additional insurance coverage, you don’t want to later learn that an item is excluded when making a claim.
 A number of items are excluded from the company’s insurance, such as coins, cash, or precious stones.
 Other carriers, such as Federal Express and the United States Postal Service, have similar exclusions.

 UPS has other limitations based on the type of commodity that is shipped, which are outlined in the “liability limits” section of the UPS/Tariff Terms and Conditions.
 According to UPS’ website, common items and applicable restrictions include the following:

 Checks: If a package containing a check is lost or damaged, UPS will not pay for the face value of the check.
-UPS’ liability for a package containing a check or checks is limited to the cost of stopping payment on and reissuing the check(s), not to exceed US$100 per package.
+UPS’s liability for a package containing a check or checks is limited to the cost of stopping payment on and reissuing the check(s), not to exceed US$100 per package.

-Phone Cards, Tickets, Gift Cards and Similar Cards: UPS’ liability for a package containing a phone card, ticket (such as an event or airplane ticket), gift certificate, gift card, coupon or other similar printed matter with an exchange value is limited to the cost of replacing the physical card(s), certificate(s) or printed matter, not to exceed US$100 per package.
+Phone Cards, Tickets, Gift Cards and Similar Cards: UPS’s liability for a package containing a phone card, ticket (such as an event or airplane ticket), gift certificate, gift card, coupon or other similar printed matter with an exchange value is limited to the cost of replacing the physical card(s), certificate(s) or printed matter, not to exceed US$100 per package.
 As with checks, UPS is not liable for the face value of any phone card, gift certificate, gift card, coupon or similar printed matter.

 Media: UPS’ liability for loss or damage to a package containing documents, film, photographs (including negatives), slides, transparencies, videotapes, compact discs, laser discs, computer tapes and media of a similar nature is limited to the replacement cost of the media on which the content is recorded.